arminveres/iot-inventory-management/README.md

 ### [Crypto](./crypto)

-Holds cryptographic information for connection to the Hyperledger Orion Database
+Holds cryptographic information for connection to the Hyperledger Orion Database.
+In a production environment, this folder should ideally stay a secret for plain plain security purpose.

 ### [Dependencies](./dependencies)